 That’s the way the NFL was back in the old days.
 The networks even ran special clips and called them “bell ringers” or something like that.
 The clips consisted of only the most intense and brutal hits that one football player could put on another.
 The more helmet to helmet, the better, and the harder, the better.
 Brass bands would play, and the fans would cheer.
 Today, even hardened sports fans would cringe at these films.

-But there was no such thing as a concussion protocols back in those days.
+But there was no such thing as a concussion injuries protocols back in those days of the NFL.
 In fact, a player was better off not talking too much about his concussion symptoms.
 You couldn’t see them or measure them – not like a broken arm that you could see and fix.
 Concussion symptoms often have the victim wondering if he is hurt, or if he is going nuts.

 Players with a concussion are often hesitant to speak up about how they feel, even if they are experiencing the world more as a spectator than a participant.
 So, they are sent back into the game, as they are, risking further injury and probably achieving substandard performances for the team.